 Travel is experiencing a gradual recovery and businesses are back to taking people around the globe, into foreign cities with different time zones, languages and customs.
 While you prep for getting business done, it’s important to also prioritise travel safety precautions against a backdrop of increased worldwide political and social unrest, severe weather events, or healthcare crises:

 Thoroughly research your destination

-In addition to visa requirements, local culture and the seasonal temperatures, look into destination-specific perils.
-These can range from earmarking unsafe areas to avoid, to keeping abreast of possible local unrest, to tracking potential major climate events.
+In addition to visa requirements, COVID-19-related entry requirements, local culture and the seasonal temperatures, travellers should also look into destination-specific perils.
+These can range from earmarking unsafe areas to avoid, to keeping abreast of possible local unrest and tracking potential major climate events.